rupamdebnath/Connect4/README.md

 $ cmake ..

 ## This will generate project files using default cmake generator for your platform.
 For example:
-on Windows with Visual Studio installed, it will generate a .sln on Linux with make installed, it will generate a Makefile on Mac with xcode installed, it will generate a .xcodeproj
+On Windows with Visual Studio installed, it will generate a .sln On Linux with make installed, it will generate a Makefile On Mac with xcode installed, it will generate a .xcodeproj

 ## If you are using gitBash or any terminal on Windows then run this next